defralcoding/InvoiceXpress/README.md

 **Our Audience:** Primarily businesses that use platforms like Fatture in Cloud or other invoicing systems.
 With an initial focus on the vast 500,000+ user base in Italy that the first integration gives us, there are plans to branch out to other products and European regions.

 **Our Solution:** InvoiceXpress offers a streamlined approach to incorporating cryptocurrency into traditional invoicing.
 Not only do we enhance current tools to ensure easy adoption with minimal disruption, but we also introduce a sustainable revenue model through a nominal annual subscription fee, making it beneficial for both businesses and our growth.
 We position ourselves as a bridge, enhancing business operations and productivity.

+## Demo

+The solution is live at [invoicexpress.defralcoding.it](https://invoicexpress.defralcoding.it) and it's already being used in production.
+Anyway, in the purpose of a hackathon demo, a company would need to register with both Fatture in Cloud and xMoney.

+The whole flow is showed and described in the presentation video.